Saving money on traveling has become easier than ever, as well as more affordable than ever before.

 - Don't expect free food on a plane, especially if the plane ride is short.

 - Try out hostels if you haven't already.
 They are incredibly cheap and an easy way to make friends that come from all around the world.

-- In my opinion, hop on hop off buses are worth it.
+- In my opinion, hop on hop off buses is worth it.
 I was able to see the entire city of Paris without having to walk miles and miles.
-I also had the worst time with Paris’ public transportation, so the hop on hop off bus helped tremendously.
+I also had the worst time with Paris' public transportation, so the hop on hop off bus helped tremendously.

 - Volunteering abroad has its ups and downs, so do your research on why volunteering abroad can actually be damaging to everyone involved.